w3c/miniapp-lifecycle/docs/explainer.md

 When a MiniApp is launched, its hosted [Super App](https://w3c.github.io/miniapp/white-paper/#dfn-super-app) or OS will check the origin of the MiniApp, to guarantee the MiniApp's security.

+For container component like WebView which can render web page, MiniApp restricts the URLs which can be opened by the component.
+Only the domain configured in the MiniApp Platform can be accessed vis WebView.
+Also, if the component contains an iframe, only the URLs configured in the MiniApp Platform can be opened by the iframe.

 ## Sample code

 *	MiniApp application lifecycle: